PREAMBLE / LWV POSITION

 You can fix roads—but you cannot replace water.

 Disposal wells within the City will only confine water truck street damage to within city limits.
 Having disposal wells within the city limits can only reduce the distance of that transport, and the degree of reduction has not been defined.
+4. To date, we have seen no clear master plan for disposal pipeline regulation.

 Even being assured that these pipelines cannot exercise eminent domain, we have concerns involving property rights, citizen health and public safety, and environmental protection.
 We ask: What Fort Worth City authority will study and permit their placement and perhaps above all be held accountable for their function?
 What inspection and maintenance is guaranteed?

 If the City permits disposal wells, drillers will expect to construct a network of pipelines between their producing and disposal wells right along with our existing maze of underground drinking water pipes, natural gas supply lines, electric and telephone lines, and our city sewage system.
 While the City's proposed, revised ordinance addresses the construction of pipelines in some detail, it is silent on other factors.
+5. We see no definite controls proposed over the environmental hazards of groundwater contamination from disposal wells in a densely populated area, or a means to rectify damage.

 The effect of disposed water upon our groundwater remains unresolved, as does the subject of the well's design integrity, safety, inspection and regulation.
 The effect of drilling upon air quality remains in continual debate, as does the effect of seepage of contaminated water into our aquifers.